The 9 Best Things To See In Phnom Phen: The Ultimate Travel Guide

 Opening hours: 8:00 AM–5:00 PM

-The museum survived the Khmer Rouge because they used it as a storage depot.
+The museum survived the Khmer Rouge because they used it as a storage depot instead of destroying it.

-Visit 8–10 AM before heat.
+Visit 8–10 AM before the heat builds up.
 Photography allowed (no flash).
 Combine with Royal Palace (5-min walk).

 4. Wat Phnom